sasip-climate/notebooks-nextsim-workshop2025/hires-bbm/README.md

 Workshop participants will also have access to the model outputs at 1/12° resolution so that they can  look at more specific diagnostics of their own during the following __hackathon session__.

-#### Videos:
+#### VIDEOS:
-The videos that we will discuss in this session are available in this [YouTube playlist](https://www.youtube.com/playlist?list=PLvzG0ke9xnX6fLPuoiMdLpQa0SM7Mvujb).
+* The videos that we will discuss in this session are available in this [YouTube playlist](https://www.youtube.com/playlist?list=PLvzG0ke9xnX6fLPuoiMdLpQa0SM7Mvujb).
 Only one video has been  uploaded so far but some more will be uploaded before the workshop.

-#### Model outputs:
+#### MODEL OUTPUTS:
-Model outputs will be available as netcdf files with this [OpenDap link](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/SASIP/extra-data-nextsim-workshop2025/hires-BBM/catalog.html) by the day of the workshop.
+* Model outputs will be available as netcdf files with this [OpenDap link](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/SASIP/extra-data-nextsim-workshop2025/hires-BBM/catalog.html) by the day of the workshop.

 Or to download any of the file with wget from the terminal (adjust the name of the file you wish to download):
 ```